End correction

-Whenever a wave forms through a medium/object (organ pipe) with a closed/open end, there is a chance of error in the formation of the wave, i.e. it may not actually start from the opening of the object but instead before the opening, thus resulting on an error when studying it theoretically.
+In acoustics, end correction is a short distance added to the length of a resonance pipe, in order to calculate the precise resonant frequency of the pipe.
+Whenever a wave forms through a medium/object (such as an organ pipe) with a closed/open end, the wave may form incorrectly, i.e., it may not actually start from the opening of the object but instead before the opening, producing an error when studying it theoretically.
 Hence an end correction is sometimes required to appropriately study its properties.
 The end correction depends on the radius of the object.

 An acoustic pipe, such as an organ pipe, marimba, or flute resonates at a specific pitch or frequency.
 Longer pipes resonate at lower frequencies, producing lower-pitched sounds.
-The details of acoustic resonance are taught in many elementary physics classes.
-In an ideal tube, the wavelength of the sound produced is directly proportional to the length of the tube.
-A tube which is open at one end and closed at the other produces sound with a wavelength equal to four times the length of the tube.
-A tube which is open at both ends produces sound whose wavelength is just twice the length of the tube.
-Thus, when a Boomwhacker with two open ends is capped at one end, the pitch produced by the tube goes down by one octave.
+In an ideal tube, the wavelength is directly proportional to the length of the tube.
+A tube that is open at one end and closed at the other produces sound with a wavelength equal to four times the length of the tube.
+A tube that is open at both ends produces sound whose wavelength is twice the length of the tube.
+Thus, when a Boomwhacker with two open ends is capped at one end, the pitch goes down by one octave.

-The analysis above applies only to an ideal tube, of zero diameter.
+The analysis above applies only to a tube of zero diameter.
 When designing an organ or Boomwhacker, the diameter of the tube must be taken into account.
-In acoustics, end correction is a short distance applied or added to the actual length of a resonance pipe, in order to calculate the precise resonant frequency of the pipe.
-The pitch of a real tube is lower than the pitch predicted by the simple theory.
-A finite diameter pipe appears to be acoustically somewhat longer than its physical length.
+The pitch of a real tube is lower than the pitch predicted by the theory.
+A finite diameter pipe acts acoustically as though it were somewhat longer than its physical length.

 A theoretical basis for computation of the end correction is the radiation acoustic impedance of a circular piston.
 This impedance represents the ratio of acoustic pressure at the piston, divided by the flow rate induced by it.
 The air speed is typically assumed to be uniform across the tube end.
-This is a good approximation, but not exactly true in reality, since air viscosity reduces the flow rate in the boundary layer very close to the tube surface.
+This is a good approximation, but not precisely correct, since air viscosity reduces the flow rate in the boundary layer very close to the tube surface.
 Thus, the air column inside the tube is loaded by the external fluid due to sound energy radiation.
 This requires an additional length to be added to the regular length for calculating the natural frequency of the pipe system.